Vysp3r/VirtualCamera/README.md

 The project is currently under development.

-APIs, behaviour, UI design, and implementation details may change substantially before the first stable release.
+APIs, architecture, behaviour, UI design, and implementation details may change significantly before the first stable release.

 ## Contributing